-Basically, it’s a content optimization tool.
+Basically, it’s a content optimization tool, very similar to GrowthBar.
 It takes a keyword you want to rank for, say “content marketing tools,” and it reverse-engineers the top results on Google for the term to figure out what words and phrases should be included to rank.

 It’s easy to use, you can easily train your writers to use it in a few hours, and it really works.

-Having already mentioned a few lead capture tools here (HubSpot and Instapage), I wanted to mention my favorite digital persuasion tool: Wunderkind.
+Having already mentioned a few lead capture tools here (HubSpot and Instapage), I wanted to mention my favorite digital persuasion tool: Wunderkind, formally BounceX.

 This is one that is probably above the price point of mainstream content marketers, but if you’re at a larger company or know the value of building a big email list, you’ll want to look into Wunderkind’s services.
 They offer solutions primarily for retailers, travel companies, and publishers.

-They’re not only the best popup tool in the industry; they also have a suite of integrated products that help you automate and personalize all of your lead nurturing activities, from triggered emails to user ID resolution and SMS messaging solutions.
+They’re not only the best popup tool in the industry, but they also have a suite of integrated products that help you automate and personalize all of your lead nurturing activities, from triggered emails to user ID resolution and SMS messaging solutions.

 It’s a world class product, and serious content teams should look into this one.

 Canva is a tool for those of us who haven’t spent years training as a graphic designer.
-Anyway, even a novice like myself, can create stunning graphics for social media, charts and tables for articles, and even longer infographics.
+Even a novice like myself can create stunning graphics for social media, charts and tables for articles, and even longer infographics.

 I use a lot of imagery in my content.
-Typically I try to source original images, especially those that I’ve taken myself (hence the dog photos on my blog):
+Typically I try to source original images, but that’s not always possible!